CathalMullan/spark_tensorflow_pipeline/docs/Project_Description_and_Work_Plan.md

 * Categorization of emails into topics such as 'Announcements', 'Business', 'E-Commerce', 'Social Media', etc.
 * Identification of emails requiring a response, while identifying the degree of urgency required, such as high, normal or low urgency.
-* Summarizing of emails to an optimal length while maintaining relevance to matter at hand.
+* Summarization of emails to an optimal length while maintaining relevance to matter at hand.

 An API will serve the trained model, so the application can be offered in real-time at the email scanning stage.